Peru’s Amazon Rainforest offers one of the best areas of Amazon to visit.

 - There are more claylicks in the Peruvian Amazon than anywhere else in South America.

-- Along with Ecuador, Peru’s rainforest is located in western Amazonia, which offers the most wildlife (linked to the nearby Andes Mountains).
+- Along with Ecuador, Peru’s rainforest is located in western Amazonia.
+This offers the most wildlife (linked to the nearby Andes Mountains).

-With these things in mind, the Peruvian rainforest is an incredible place to visit for beautiful scenery, fantastic wildlife opportunities, relaxing cruises, and adventure tours.
+With these things in mind, the Peruvian rainforest is an incredible place to visit.
+Enjoy beautiful scenery, relaxing cruises, adventure tours and fantastic wildlife.

 But where in the vast Peruvian jungle do you visit?

 First, let’s first have an introduction to this vast tropical forest and cover:

 - Protected rainforest areas